On June 6, Americans think of the greatest beaches in the world: Omaha, Utah, Juno, Gold, and Sword.

 We did more than liberate the continent.
 America represented what was good and right in the world to a continent that had lost hope.
 We didn’t just vanquish an enemy; we recivilized them, and helped them to rebuild their own homes.
 We showed the world the strength of a nation of immigrants, equal before law and the eyes of God.

-Our hearts go out to everyone aggrieved by recent events.
 At Germanna, we know that America’s resilience was learned at the frontier – a physical place that was no more than a fort; or one of the heart that was the shock of arriving in a new culture, not always welcoming.

 We at the Germanna Foundation want to remind you of something that you already know to be true: that we Americans are resilient enough to meet all of the challenges we face at home today, even as our grandfathers met the challenges they faced across the sea in 1944.